abdulhaim/LMRL-Gym/README.md

 # LMRL Gym: Benchmarks for Multi-Turn Reinforcement Learning with Language Models

 This is the official repository for LMRL Gym.
-You can download the dataset [here](https://rail.eecs.berkeley.edu/datasets/rl-llm-bench-dataset/).
+You can access the dataset [here](https://rail.eecs.berkeley.edu/datasets/rl-llm-bench-dataset/).

 <!-- ## Baseline Descriptions